 Tanja Gaustad (2004) developed software to determine intended word senses in text.
 She tested her software on 55,000 examples of words for which the disambiguation was known.

-Note that different methods were applied to the same data (paired data).
+Note that diferent methods were applied to the same data (paired data).
+This is also called the MCNEMAR TEST (see labs).

 When she contrasted methods, there were three possible outcomes: